-Books by Tariki Trust Tutors
+Books by Tariki Trust Tutors and

-‘Ecotherapy in Practice’ by Caroline Brazier
+‘Ecotherapy in Practice’ by Caroline Brazier (core tutor)

 In Ecotherapy in Practice (the accompanying book to our Ten Directions training programme), Caroline brings to bear her experience and knowledge as a psychotherapist, group worker and trainer over several decades to think about therapeutic work outdoors in all its forms.
 The book presents a model of ecotherapy based on principles drawn from Buddhist psychology and Western psychotherapy which focuses particularly on the relationship between person and environment at three levels, moving from the personal level of individual history to cultural influences, then finally to global circumstances, all of which condition mind-states and psychological wellbeing.